-"They cry: 'He comes- The signs are sure-all lands are armed for war- The mystic number is fulfilled.
-He comes!'"
+"They cry: 'He comes-

+The signs are sure-all lands are armed for war-

+The mystic number is fulfilled.
+He comes!"

-"Jesus, that once in earthly garb on earth bore mortal pain, In humble guise yet mighty power is on the earth again.
-Again the blind receive their sight, again the sick are healed, Again to mortal eye and ear the inner life's revealed, Again through barred and bolted doors the heavenly guest appears, The hands are clasped again with those we've thought as dead for years.
+"Jesus, that once in earthly garb on earth bore mortal pain,

+In humble guise, yet mighty power, is on the earth during hain, In humble guise, yet mighty power, is on the earth again.
+Again the blind receive their sight, again the sick are healed, Again the mortal eye and ear the inner life's revealed, Again through barred and bolted doors the heavenly guest appears,

+The hands are clasped again with those we've thought as dead for years.